Quick CV Dropoff

-Have you been invited to take part in a video interview and worried about what to expect?
-Follow our tips on how to ace it and give yourself a better chance of securing the role, or at least getting to the next stage in the recruitment process!
+Have you been invited to take part in a video interview and are worried about what to expect?
+Follow our tips on how to give yourself the best possible chance of securing the role, or at least getting to the next stage in the recruitment process!

-Video interviews are becoming increasingly common, especially following on from the COVID-19 pandemic, when traditional face-to-face interviews are simply not possible, so you should always be prepared.
-Many people think that this is easy, but video interviews come with their own set of challenges and even the best candidates can often slip up.
+Video interviews have become increasingly common, especially following on from the COVID-19 pandemic, when traditional face-to-face interviews were simply not possible.
+Some people may think that this is easy, but video interviews come with their own set of challenges and even the best candidates can often slip up.

-Principal Consultant and specialist legal recruiter Faith Kelly advises what she thinks candidates should think about ahead of having a video or Skype interview to ensure they impress and make a great first impression.
+Here are some suggestions that candidates can take into consideration ahead of having a video interview to ensure they make a great first impression.

 Treat your video interview as if you would any other job interview and do your research.
 You will be at an advantage as you will be able to have notes with you throughout, so use this opportunity.
 Find out as much as you can about the company and ensure you have a list of questions to ask the interviewer at the end.